Symmetric properties and two variants of shuffle-cubes: Conclusions

 \section{Conclusions}

-The shuffle cube $SQ_n$ was proposed by Li et al. \cite{Li} to enhance some properties of the hypercube.
+The shuffle-cube $SQ_n$ was proposed by Li et al. \cite{Li} to enhance some properties of the hypercube.
 Symmetry is a desirable property in interconnection networks.
-In this paper, we study the symmetric properties of the shuffle cube $SQ_n$, showing that $SQ_n$ is not vertex-transitive and edge-transitive for all $n>2$.
-To address this shortcoming of the shuffle-cube, we propose two variants of the shuffle cube, simplified shuffle cube $SSQ_n$ and balanced shuffle cube $BSQ_n$ and show that they are both vertex-transitive.
+Highly symmetric network topologies are popular since it often simplifies the computation and routing algorithms.
+In this paper, we study the symmetric properties of the shuffle-cube $SQ_n$, showing that $SQ_n$ is neither vertex-transitive nor edge-transitive for all $n>2$.
+To address this shortcoming of the shuffle-cube, we propose two variants of the shuffle-cube, namely simplified shuffle-cube $SSQ_n$ and balanced shuffle-cube $BSQ_n$ and show that they are both vertex-transitive for all $n>2$.

 We also design routing schemes for $SSQ_n$ and $BSQ_n$, respectively.
+Meanwhile, we show that the diameter of $SSQ_n$ and $BSQ_n$ are $\frac{n-2}{2}+2$ and $n$ for $n\geq2$, respectively, which are not greater than that of the hypercube.
+In addition, we show that both $SSQ_n$ and $BSQ_n$ admit a Hamiltonian cycle, which is an appealing property in interconnection networks.

-In addition, we show that both $SSQ_n$ and $BSQ_n$ admit a Hamiltonian cycle.
-For a future research, it is worthwhile to study other combinatorial properties of the two variants we have introduced, such as fault-tolerant Hamiltonian cycle embedding, edge-disjoint Hamiltonian cycle embedding, super (edge) connectivity, etc.
+For a future research, it is meaningful to further determine the automorphism group of the shuffle-cube, and characterize if the simplified shuffle-cube and balanced shuffle-cube are Cayley graphs.
+In addition, other combinatorial properties of the simplified shuffle-cube and balanced shuffle-cube need to be further investigated, such as fault-tolerant Hamiltonian cycle embedding, edge-disjoint Hamiltonian cycle embedding, super (edge) connectivity, etc.